 Length: Two miles

-Rather book a tour?
-Explore the sights on a private Royal London walking tour.
+Looking for a tour?
+Travellers can explore the sights on a private Royal London walking tour.

 Start: Newton Street